 The effectiveness rate for IUDs is above 99%, however they provide no protection against STIs.
-Note that IUDs can be a form of emergency contraception if a device is inserted within 5 days after unprotected sex.
+Note that IUDs can be a form of emergency contraception if the device is inserted within 5 days after unprotected sex.
 You will nonetheless need to visit a doctor to have it properly inserted and follow the prescription (e.g. a few follow-ups and check-ups for possible infection in the first weeks).

-The implant is another option among the types of contraceptives that offer long term protection.
+The contraceptive implant is another option among the types of contraceptives that offer long term protection.
 It lasts for about three years on average.
 Just like IUDs, the implant does not protect against STIs.

 The contraceptive implant contains progestin (progesterone), the same hormone as the contraceptive pill.
-The hormone is delivered into your body at a steady, slow pace for three years, producing the same effects as the pill.
+The hormone is released into your body at a steady, slow pace for three years, producing the same effects as the pill.

 The implant is inserted in the arm by a healthcare specialist and must be removed after three years.
 Since the risk of human mistake is ruled out, the implant has a much higher effectiveness rate than the pill – around 99.99%.

 The sponge is a small, round-shaped foam (polyurethane) placed deep inside the vagina.
 It contains spermicide so that sperm does not get past the foam.
 You should leave the sponge inside the vagina for at least six hours after sex, but remove it within 24 hours following sexual intercourse (to lessen the risk of toxic shock).